Prep Roundup: Late TD sends Knox Central past Tennessee High; Ryan Horne (Twin Springs), Alex Hawkins (Abingdon), Noah Tweed (Holston), Brayden Dutton (J.I. Burton) among stars

 Tweed scored on a 40-yard first quarter fumble recovery, while also throwing a 19-yard scoring pass to Dylan Bott and running for a 2-yard touchdown.

 Merrick Kestner added 21-yard scoring run for the Cavaliers (7-3, 4-1), who finished with 343 yards on offense, including 266 on the ground.
 Tweed had 133 of those on 15 carries, while Dustin Bott tallied 60 yards on nine carries.
-Griffin Hall also made a 25-yard field goal.
+Griffin Hall also made two field goals from 32 and 25 yards.

-Marcus Silverio scored on an 8-yard touchdown pass from Asher Chapman, while also kicking a pair of field goals from 33 and 32 yards.
+Marcus Silverio scored on an 8-yard touchdown pass from Asher Chapman, while also kicking a field goal from 33 yards.
 Chapman also had a five-yard touchdown run for the Warriors (0-10, 0-5), which finished with 150 yards on offense.

 Chilhowie 0 14 3 0 — 17